Valentin-Yordanov/Paint.IT.Green/README.md

 ## 📖 About The Project

 **Paint IT Green (PIG)** is an educational platform designed to gamify environmental conservation.
-This project was built to solve the problem of [insert specific problem, e.g., lack of student engagement in nature] by providing an interactive way to participate in eco-challenges.
+This project was built to solve the problem of lack of student engagement in nature by providing an interactive way to participate in eco-challenges.

 ### Key Features
 * **🌍 Eco-Challenges:** Interactive tasks for students to complete.